AdobeDocs/analytics-learn.en/help/analysis-workspace/analyzing-customer-journeys/fallout-visualization.md

 ---
 title: Create a fallout visualization report
 description: Learn about fallout report use cases and how to configure this report in Analysis Workspace.
-You'll understand how to add several types of touchpoints and how to create and use segments in this component.
+Understand how to add several types of touchpoints and how to create and use segments in this component.
 feature: Visualizations
 role: User
 level: Beginner